C-C-Minetest-Server/fix_floating/README.md

 # Fixing floating sands

 This mod enhances map generation; it replaces any falling blocks above air into their solid form.
-Currently, Minetest Game is supported.
+Currently, Minetest Game and Ethereal mod is supported.
 Other mods could register their list of falling nodes by adding entries into the `fix_floating.list_nodes` table.

 Now, no sand nor gravel would fall upon contact; but this raises another question; what keeps the sandstones in place?
 The 9.81 meters per second gravity due to Earth is being ignored...